Azure/meta-azure-service-broker/docs/azure-sql-db.md

     "sqldbName": "<sql-database-name>",                         // [Required] Not more than 128 characters.
 Can't end with '.' or ' ', can't contain '<,>,*,%,&,:,\,/,?' or control characters.
     "sqldbParameters": {                                        // If you want to set more child parameters, see details here: https://msdn.microsoft.com/en-us/library/azure/mt163685.aspx
         "databaseLogin": "<sql-database-user-name>",            // [Optional] The broker will generate if not present.
         "databaseLoginPassword": "<sql-database-user-password>",// [Optional] The broker will generate if not present.
-Recommend not to present.
+Recommend not to provide.
 Please check Microsoft SQL Server Strong Password Requirements if you want to set it yourself: https://support.microsoft.com/en-us/kb/965823
         "properties": {
             "collation": "SQL_Latin1_General_CP1_CI_AS | <or-other-valid-sqldb-collation>"
         }